-Definition of Penetration
+Definition of Sexual Penetration

 “Sexual Penetration” is the act of entering through sexual intercourse, cunnilingus, fellatio, anal intercourse, or any other intrusion, however slight, of any part of a person’s body or of any object into the genital or anal openings of another person’s body, but emission of semen is not required.

-Attorney Nicole Blank Becker is well versed in the numerous nuances of the law when it comes to accusations of, the word of the day, penetration.
-As the prior Chief of the Sex Crimes Unit, along with her 20+ years of experience, as both a prosecutor and a defense attorney, Nicole has both the knowledge and credentials to get to the bottom of every “enemy territory” accusation and knock the opponent out.
+Attorney Nicole Blank Becker is well versed in the numerous nuances of the law when it comes to accusations of sexual penetration.
+As the prior Chief of the Sex Crimes Unit, along with her over 20 years of experience as both a prosecutor and a criminal defense attorney, Nicole has both the knowledge and credentials to get to the bottom of every sexual penetration accusation and knock the opponent out.

-What Is Penetration?
+What is Sexual Penetration?

-Breaking Down the Definition of Penetration
+Breaking Down the Definition of Sexual Penetration

-Because of the importance of penetration when it comes to being charged/investigated for Criminal Sexual Conduct 1st Degree and/or Criminal Sexual Conduct 3rd Degree, it’s imperative that you understand what the law considers “Sexual Penetration” to be.
-The following are definitions of the depth to which something constitutes Sexual Penetration under the law.
+Because of the importance of sexual penetration when it comes to being charged/investigated for criminal sexual conduct 1st degree and/or criminal sexual conduct 3rd degree, it’s imperative that you understand what the law considers “sexual penetration” to be.

 *The law considers anything that is introduced or goes past the labia majora of a female to be considered penetration:

 - What is the labia minora?
-The labia minora are the small, inner lips, of the vagina.
+The labia minora are the small, inner lips of the vagina.
 The labia minora lie just inside the labia majora and surround the openings to the vagina and urethra.
 During sexual stimulation, these blood vessels become engorged with blood, causing the labia minora to swell and become more sensitive to stimulation.

 - Anal Intercourse: includes both the anal canal and the crease of the buttocks or, in laymen’s terms, the void between the butt cheeks.

-- “…other intrusion, however slight…”: This is a very important part of the definition of penetration.
-When the legislature says, “… however slight …”, that means that the entry of the penis and/or an object into the genital organ or anal organ need only be very, very small.
+- Any Other Intrusion, However Slight: this is a very important part of the definition of sexual penetration.
+When the legislature says, “… however slight …”, that means that the entry of the penis and/or an object into the genital organ or anal organ need only be very, very minimal penetration.

-Frequently Asked Questions about Penetration:
+Frequently Asked Questions about Sexual Penetration

-Q: I only put my penis in her vagina for about a second, is that considered penetration?
+Q: I only put my penis in her vagina for about a second, is that considered sexual penetration?

 3150 Livernois Rd.
 Suite 126